-In my ‘first’ career I work as a consultant, using my skills and experience to help businesses solve problems and I still get a thrill when I start to see the solutions coming together.
+In my ‘first’ career I worked as a consultant, using my skills and experience to help businesses solve problems and I still get a thrill when I start to see the solutions coming together.
 Coaching also has an element of problem-solving but unlike consultancy, I don’t see it as my job to come up with all the answers – because no one is more of an expert in your life than you.
 My journey was just that, mine.
 And I believe that each person has their own, unique to them.
 My role as a coach is to help you unlock the answers within, to recognise where your own crossroads might be and what new paths you could carve for yourself.
 I see it as a privilege to join someone on part of their journey and I get a great sense of fulfilment from knowing that I’ve played a role in helping someone make those choices for themselves.

 I don’t know what your personal strengths are but what I do know is that anyone has the potential to create change in their lives.
 Not everyone knows what they want that change to be but usually, they’re clear on what they don’t want from life – and that’s a perfectly good place to start.
 So when Monday morning rolls around again and you find yourself imagining that happier future life, just take a moment to ask yourself “have I reached a crossroads?”